alexwong23/Angel_Defence_COMP3888/README.md

 | Victor Chu  | vchu3806@uni.sydney.edu.au | +61 415496072   |
 |   Xi Chen   | xche0934@uni.sydney.edu.au | +61 404156148   |

-## How to play

-To learn how to play our games, please refer to our [tutorial](https://docs.google.com/document/d/1ZGqeo8FTQc6Fjt2lHEQbbbZR_z5nJzarZnVdeKpZuXI/) and also watch our [introduction video](https://youtu.be/N307jf3RRCw).

 ## How to access the source code for both arenas

 The source code is contained in the CodeCombat level editor environment.

 To access the source code:

 1. Go to the link: https://direct.codecombat.com/editor/level.
 2. Add the name of the arena after "editor/level", for example, https://direct.codecombat.com/editor/level/angel-defence-2
 3. In the level editor, double click the "well".